-Panama City Guide
+Panama City Travel Blog

 OVERVIEW: Often mistaken by Google for Panama City, Florida in my online searches, Panama City is the largest city and capital of Panama.
 It is an important international financial and commercial hub, and home to one of the largest Carnival celebrations outside of Brazil.
 Has similar vibe and layout to American cities.

 WEATHER: Tropical wet & dry (23-29 °C).
 Rainy season May-December.

 SAFETY: Panama is one of the safer Central American cities.
 But, there are a few slums that have a reputation for gang violence.
 El Chorrillo is reportedly one of these slums and borders Casco Viejo, a popular tourist destination.
 I walked through El Chorrillo many times with no issues.